kvnthomas98/xcrg_path_training_workflow/README.md

 >  Ensure you have [Miniconda](https://docs.conda.io/en/latest/miniconda.html) or [Anaconda](https://www.anaconda.com/) installed before proceeding.

 ---
+### Step 3: Update the KG2 Version

+Modify KG2 version to the version you want to use [in this section](https://github.com/kvnthomas98/xcrg_path_training_workflow/blob/main/config.yaml#L2)

+---
 ## Running the Workflow

 Once the environment is activated, you can execute the Snakemake workflow.